You are viewing a story from harrypotterfanfiction.com

 Three months ago had been the worst night of my life and the images were scarred into my brain.
 A destroyed building, fires, deatheaters, death and bodies piled up everywhere.
 The place I had once been so safe and secure had now become the place of my nightmares and in just two days I would have to back and live there like nothing had ever happened.
 I was terrified at the prospect.
 Terrified of my memories, terrified of breaking down, terrified of a threat that no longer existed.

 Tomorrow however, I would be going to The Burrow to spend the last day of the holidays before we all went to Kings Cross together.
-Usually I would have gone to The Burrow much earlier in the holidays, but with everything that happened it hadn’t felt right.
+It had been a tradition for years and usually I would have gone to The Burrow much earlier in the holidays, but with everything that happened it hadn’t felt right.

 The last time I had seen the Weasley’s was at Fred’s funeral.
 I felt the familiar tightening in my stomach and throat as I thought of that day.
 I could barely remember that week.
-It had been filled with interviews at the Ministry of Magic, wanting to know what had happened and then funerals most days.
-Fred’s had been the worst one though.
+It had been filled with interviews at the Ministry of Magic, wanting to know what had happened before the final battle and then when they had finally gotten every little detail from us, we then had to endure an endless string of funerals.
+Out of all of them Fred’s had been the worst one.
 It had been just utterly one of the worst days of my life.
+The family that I was used to seeing so happy and carefree were suddenly depressed and sombre.
+It was like they would never be happy again.
 The sounds of Mrs Weasley’s pained cries still hurt me to think about.